backstage/backstage/docs/local-dev/cli-overview.md

 [Jest](https://jestjs.io/) for testing, and [eslint](https://eslint.org/) for
 linting.
 It also includes tooling for working within Backstage apps, for example for keeping the app up to date and verifying static configuration.
-For a more in-depth look info the tooling, see the [build system](./cli-build-system.md) page, and for a list of commands, see the [commands](./cli-commands.md) page.
+For a more in-depth look into the tooling, see the [build system](./cli-build-system.md) page, and for a list of commands, see the [commands](./cli-commands.md) page.

 While the Backstage tooling is opinionated in how it works, it is also possible